-Impact of current developments, such as, mergers or acquisitions.
+impact of current developments, such as mergers or acquisitions

-Primary and Secondary sources of repayment.
+primary and secondary sources of repayment

-If public ratings are available, CRM utilizes these ratings as a benchmark when establishing E-Ratings.
-Additional quantitative data will be analyzed with a financial scoring model that calculates a risk grade for a counterparty using a representative peer group based on profitability, liquidity, debt service and leverage.
-These key quantitative results impact the final E-Rating assigned to a counterpart.
+If public ratings are available, CRM and PEC utilize these ratings as a benchmark when establishing MEH Ratings.
+Additional quantitative data may be analyzed with a financial scoring model that calculates a risk grade for a counterparty using a representative peer group based on profitability, liquidity, debt service and leverage.
+These key quantitative results impact the final MEH Rating assigned to a counterpart.
 However, the quality of the creditworthiness assessment is contingent upon the availability of financial or general public information.

 Qualitative data is obtained from external sources such as reference materials, interviews with counterparty management, analyst commentary and other sources providing tangible insight.
-The strength and vision of the counterpart’s management are critical subjective factors to assess the viability of the counterpart’s business.
-This information compliments CRM’s knowledge of the counterparty gained through quantitative analysis.
+The strength and vision of the counterparty’s management are critical subjective factors to assess the viability of the counterpart’s business.
+This qualitative information compliments CRM’s and PEC’s knowledge of the counterparty gained through quantitative analysis as well as from any business history with ENA or PEC.

-Once CRM determines the E-Rating, certain approvals must be obtained.
-If the assigned E-Rating is consistent with the public credit rating, CRM level personnel have the authority to approve the internal rating.
-A CRM Manager must approve counterparts whose public rating is not consistent with the assigned E-Rating.
-Rating equivalents are based upon the scale found in Appendix I. A CRM Manager must also approve E-Ratings assigned to all non-publicly rated counterparts.
+Once CRM and PEC determine the MEH Rating, certain approvals must be obtained.
+If the assigned MEH Rating is consistent with the public credit rating, CRM and PEC credit analysts have the authority to approve the internal rating.
+A CRM Manager must approve counterparts whose public rating is not consistent with the assigned MEH Rating.
+Rating equivalents are based upon the scale found in Appendix I. A CRM Manager must also approve MEH Ratings assigned to all non-publicly rated counterparts.

 Credit Limits

-In assessing counterparty creditworthiness, CRM will establish one global credit limit for active Company counterparts..
-Limits will include a calculation based on the equity position of the L.L.C.
-Partners (see Appendix I.) reflecting the amount of equity the partner’s are willing to risk when transacting with a given counterpart.
-These limits will provide a framework to monitor exposure against limits and to manage the Company’s concentration of exposure to a particular counterparty or group of counterparts.
-CRM will make recommendations for credit limits to the MEHCRC for final approval.
-Limits are subject to review and recommended adjustment by CRM, with final approval by the MEHCRC.
-To the extent a counterpart’s exposure exceeds its pre-assigned limit, the overage should be reported to the MEHCRCCorp. .
+In assessing counterparty creditworthiness, CRM and PEC will establish one global credit limit for MEH active counterparts.
+These limits will provide a framework to monitor exposure against limits and to manage MEH’s concentration of exposure to a particular counterparty or group of counterparts.

-ies
+Tenor Limits

+In addition to granting a global credit limit, CRM and PEC will establish one global tenor limit (i.e., maximum term to maturity) for MEH active counterparts.
+Tenor limits serve to outline the maximum guideline of acceptable risk for long-term transactions.
+Credit risk increases with maturity, primarily due to the following reasons:

+greater probability of a counterparty default,

+higher volatility or change in market prices that leads to increased credit exposure, and

+larger volumes on average for longer-term deals.

+Both quantitative and qualitative information can provide input to CRM’s decision on recommended limits.
+MEH’s credit risk appetite to counterparts, anticipated volume of business with a counterparty and the counterpart’s size relative to the applicable industry also impacts the credit limit.

+CRM and PEC approve and govern credit and term limits by the maximum guidelines reflected below.
+CRM and PEC retain the flexibility to restrict the tenor of specific products where deemed appropriate.
+CRM retains primary approval authority of limits for investment grade counterparts, (based on MEH Ratings).
+However, PEC should be consulted when approving limits for non-investment grade counterparts.
+CRM and PEC may provide a pre-approved list of counterparts to commercial personnel.